 This is castaway life but with all the high-end comforts included.
 Lavish suites suspended over the water, infinity-edged private pools, enticing underground wine cellars and glossy spas promising a tropical glow.
 Everywhere you go there are visual rewards – jewel-like waters, rainbow coral reefs and jungle-clad interiors.
 Everyday life feels so gloriously far away.

-We’ve been creating bespoke holidays to the Indian Ocean for over 30 years and we know the most idyllic spots to go to.
+We’ve been creating bespoke holidays to the Indian Ocean for almost 50 years and we know the most idyllic spots to go to.
 Pop in store for a friendly chat and we’ll help you plan your dream getaway.

 Indian Ocean holiday highlights

 Fashion crowds and honeymooners retreat to the Maldives for stylish vibes and private island escapes.
 Isolated beaches are shared with cute hermit crabs; late-night cocktail bars spill out onto soft sands and the deep blue seas here are the best on earth for snorkelling and scuba diving.
 Expect personalised service and experiences; think candle-lit seafood dinners on the beach and cruising under the stars.

 French island La Reunion’s extraordinary Jurassic-like volcanic landscape suits those with a wandering spirit.
 Visit unique villages built inside spectacular craters, stroll through the manicured colonial capital of Saint-Denis – the largest French city that’s not actually in France – and climb the Piton des Neiges.
 Now’s the time to visit as it’s still beautifully underdeveloped, has a distinctly French flavour – expect sweet patisseries and French cheese – and of course, there’s that astonishing sapphire blue lagoon.